 - We accept and endorse the principles of ‘Safeguarding in the Diocese of London’.

-• We commit ourselves to nurture, protect and safeguard all our members, particularly children, young people and vulnerable adults.
+- We commit ourselves to nurture, protect and safeguard all our members, particularly children, young people and adults at risk.

-• We undertake to exercise proper care in the selection, appointment, training and support of those working in both paid and voluntary positions with children or vulnerable adults, including the use of Disclosure and Barring Service (DBS) disclosures and making appropriate referrals to the Disclosure and Barring Service.
+- We undertake to exercise proper care in the selection, appointment, training and support of those working in both paid and voluntary positions with children, young people or adults at risk, including the use of Disclosure and Barring Service (DBS) disclosures and making appropriate referrals to the Disclosure and Barring Services.

-• We will respond without delay to concerns or allegations that a child or vulnerable adult may have been harmed, cooperating with the police and social care services in any investigation.
+- We will respond without delay to concerns or allegations that a child, young person or adult at risk may have been harmed, cooperating with the police and social care services in any investigation.

-• We will seek to offer pastoral care and support to anyone who has suffered abuse, developing with them an appropriate pastoral support.
+- We will seek to offer pastoral care and support to anyone who has suffered abuse, developing with them appropriate pastoral support.

-• We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or vulnerable adult.
+- We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person or adult at risk.

-Copies of ‘Safeguarding in the Diocese of London’ and any parish guidelines and procedures are held by Caryn Weber (Safeguarding Co-ordinator), at the Church Offices, 30 Crown Road, TW1 3EE.
+Copies of ‘Safeguarding in the Diocese of London’ and any related parish guidelines and procedures are held by Caryn Weber (Pastoral Co-ordinator), at the church Offices, 30 Crown Road, TW1 3EE.

 The PCC shall review this policy annually.
-The next review will take place at the first PCC meeting following the APCM on 24 April 2017.
+The next review will take place on 18 May 2020.